gregertw/actingweb_firstapp/README.md

 package (like MobX), but rather use simple classes with the ChangeNotifier mixin.
 This is all that is needed for provider to pick up notifyListeners() calls.
 In a real application, you probably want to choose a state management packaged like MobX to better handle more complex states.

+The developer of provider has later developer https://pub.dev/packages/flutter_riverpod, which is a total rewrite of state management (not using InheritedWidget).
+It is positioned as a "better" provider, however, I have chosen not to rewrite the starter app with riverpod as provider is powerful enough for many real-life scenarios and the current introduction to riverpod is harder to understand until you are deeper into Flutter.